lmammino/iteration-protocols-workshop/06-async-iterable-protocol/README.md

   - Async iterables are a great way to abstract paginated data that is available asynchronously or similar operations like pulling jobs from a remote queue.
   - A small spoiler, async iterables can also be used with Node.js streams...

-That's all for now, congratulations on finishing the sixt chapter! 🎉
+That's all for now, congratulations on finishing the sixth chapter! 🎉

-Give yourself a pat to the back, take a little break and get ready to explore some interesting [Tips and Pitfalls](/07-tips-and-pitfalls/README.md).
+Pat yourself on the back, take a little break, and get ready to explore some interesting [Tips and Pitfalls](/07-tips-and-pitfalls/README.md).

 ---